ndf-zz/remootio-adapter/README.md

 Note: randbook will overwrite any stored configuration, so it should only be run once when initialising a new unit.
 Uploading a new firmware will not overwrite stored configuration.

+On boot, the SPM controller will be updated if required.
+Updates are reported to the console output:

+	Info: Boot v24011
+	SPM: Config updated
+	Info: Boot v24011
+	SPM: 23014810
+	Trigger: reset
+	State: [STOP] Batt: 0.0V
+	Trigger: home
+	[...]

 ## Build Requirements